MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-single.md

 >[!NOTE]
 >Consult your ToR switch documentation for instructions on how to configure Trunk mode on the switch.

-The following illustration depicts two Hyper-V hosts, each with one physical network adapter, and each configured to communicate on VLAN 101.
+The following image shows two Hyper-V hosts, each with one physical network adapter, and each configured to communicate on VLAN 101.

 ![Configure virtual local area networks](../../media/Converged-NIC/2-single-configure-vlans.jpg)